Skip to main content

 Drivers to Watch in 2026

 Caden Kvapil — Driving the JR Motorsports No. 88 Chevrolet full-time, with father Travis Kvapil as crew chief.
 Younger brother of two-time champion Carson Kvapil.
-Won at Southern National from 31st, charging past Lee Pulliam on lap 108.
-Leads the 2026 standings.
+Leads the 2026 standings on a run of charge-from-the-back top-threes.

 Connor Hall — The 2025 CARS Tour runner-up and back-to-back NASCAR Weekly Series national champion.
-Hall won at New River and Cordele in 2025 and contended for the championship into the final race at North Wilkesboro.
-Now building the Niece Motorsports Late Model Stock development program and making NASCAR Truck Series starts.
+Now building the Niece Motorsports Late Model Stock development program and making NASCAR Truck Series starts — and still capable of winning the moment he shows up, as he did at Langley.

-Landen Lewis — The defending 2025 LMSC champion.
-Lewis led every lap of the Window World 100 at North Wilkesboro on his way to the 2025 title.
+Landen Lewis — The defending 2025 LMSC champion, splitting 2026 between the Niece Truck program and select Late Model starts.
 Made his NASCAR Craftsman Truck Series debut at St. Petersburg with Niece Motorsports in 2026.

-Conner Jones — Already a 2026 race winner after taking the checkered flag at Wake County Speedway, then fourth at Nashville.
+Conner Jones — Already a 2026 race winner after taking the checkered flag at Wake County.
 Five career CARS Tour LMSC victories.

 Lee Pulliam — One of the greatest short-track drivers of his generation.
 Four NASCAR Weekly national championships.
 Returned from a 2,387-day absence to win at South Boston in March 2026, then made his NASCAR O'Reilly Auto Parts Series debut at Martinsville, leading forty laps and finishing fifth.